Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Finiteness of (unpolarized) Shafarevich sets

 From the assumption, the deformation invariance of wall divisors (see \cite{AV15}) induces an identification between $\mathcal{W}(X'_\CC)$ and $\mathcal{W}(X_\CC)$.
 Recall that the set of birational ample classes in $\Pic_{X'}$ is given by

-It follows that $d:=\inf \{ v^2>0|~v\in \Pic_{X'}~\hbox{and}~v\cdot w\neq 0~\forall w\in \mathcal{W}(X'_\CC)\}$ is no greater than $N$.
+It follows that $d\coloneqq\inf \{ v^2>0|~v\in \Pic_{X'}~\hbox{and}~v\cdot w\neq 0~\forall w\in \mathcal{W}(X'_\CC)\}$ is no greater than $N$.
 Take $H'\in \Pic_{X'}$ with $(H')^2=d$, then consider the polarized variety over $F$:

-By the minimal model theory for hyper-K\"ahler varieties, $(Y_\CC,H)$ is a polarized hyper-K\"ahler variety, which is $F$-birational isomorphic to $X$, hence of deformation type $M$ by \cite[Theorem 4.6]{MR1664696}.
-Hence $(Y, H)$ is also hyper-K\"ahler and satisfies all the desired properties. \end{proof}
+By the minimal model theory for hyper-Kähler varieties, $(Y_\CC,H)$ is a polarized hyper-Kähler variety, which is $F$-birationally equivalent to $X$, hence of deformation type $M$ by \cite[Theorem 4.6]{MR1664696}.
+Hence $(Y, H)$ is also hyper-Kähler and satisfies all the desired properties. \end{proof}

 Now let us conclude the proof of Theorem \ref{mainthm}.
 The finiteness of $\Sha_M^{\ess}(F,R)_{/ F\!\bir}$ follows from the combination of Theorem \ref{thmpol} and Theorem \ref{finbirsh}.
 If $b_2(M) \geq 5$, then the second map in \eqref{eq:essentialmaps} has finite fibers by Theorem \ref{cor:bir-fin}, and the finiteness of $\Sha_M^{\ess}(F,R)$ follows.